pmd/pmd/pmd-doc/src/test/resources/expected/sample.md

 > in cdata

-If the description contains a code example, then e.g. "quotes" should not be escaped:
+If the description contains a code example, then e.g. &quot;quotes&quot; should not be escaped:

 ```
 if (0 > 1 && 0 < 1) {